Blanche Yurka: Early life

-Born Blanch Jurka, purportedly in St. Paul, Minnesota, she was the third child (not including an older half-sister) of Catholic Czech immigrants Karolína Anna Uher-Jurka (née Nováková), from Rychnov nad Kněžnou, and her second husband, Prof. Antonín Jurka, from Kralovice.
+Yurka was born Blanch Jurka, purportedly in St. Paul, Minnesota, the third child of Catholic Czech immigrants Karolína Anna Uher-Jurka (née Nováková), from Rychnov nad Kněžnou, and her second husband, Prof. Antonín Jurka, from Kralovice.
 Antonín was a teacher of Czech and German and a librarian who previously worked as an editor and led a Free Church.
 Jurka inherited her father's artistic and scholarly interests, including a love of music and acting.
 She finished grade school before her father lost his job teaching Czech at the Jefferson School in St. Paul.
 He found a new position with the Czech Benevolent Society in New York and moved the family to the Upper East Side of Manhattan in 1900.

 Her parents used their modest income to provide Blanche with singing lessons in New York even before she entered high school (1901–03).
 Her vocal talent attracted the admiration of composer and singer Harry Burleigh, and she won a scholarship at age 15 to study voice and ballet at the Metropolitan Opera School (1903–05).
 She appeared in an amateur Czech-language production of Michael William Balfe's The Bohemian Girl and made her Metropolitan Opera stage debut in the Christmas 1903 production of Wagner's Parsifal - the first staged performance of the opera outside of Bayreuth - appearing as a flower girl and as the Grail-bearer.
 In his review of the premiere performance, New York Tribune music critic Henry Krehbiel singled out her contribution: "And while pointing out the beauty of the work of the principals, it is a pleasant privilege to lay a wreath at the feet of the little lady who carried the Grail with such reverent and touching consecration to her sacred duties."

 She continued her studies at the Met Opera School but was dismissed when she injured her voice singing the role of Leonora in Verdi's Il Trovatore in an amateur production.
 She transferred to the Institute for Musical Art (1905–07), forerunner of the Juilliard School but was dismissed from there for the same reason.
 Having lost her chance at an operatic career, she took the Institute director's suggestion and tried for a career on the theater stage.
 Through persistence, she managed to get an audition with the theater impresario David Belasco.
 According to her autobiography, he said to her: "Your diction is clear and pure.
 Your voice has good timbre.
 I can sense that you have temperament.
 We must find out if you can act."
 He gave her a bit part in The Rose of the Rancho (1906), and the following year, he extended her a contract, at which time she changed her surname to "Yurka", a homophone of her true surname.